 No parent should have to bury their child, but that was the reality that Dick and Josephine Weil faced when their adopted son Gabe was diagnosed with Duchenne's muscular dystrophy.
 By the age of ten, Gabe was wheelchair bound.
 By his mid teens, he required a full time caretaker.
 Despite his grim diagnosis, Gabe made it a life goal to get a college degree, knowing that such an accomplishment was more than most could expect of him.

 In December of 2013, Gabe graduated from Washington University in St. Louis, fulfilling that dream.
 Nearly simultaneously, doctors informed him that he had been misdiagnosed all along, and as such, that he might live into his 50s.
 Although this news was overwhelmingly positive, it presented a surprising obstacle.
 Gabe did not have any long-term goals.
 He was forced to rethink his life from scratch.
 This radical shift in consciousness propelled him to set new goals, continue overcoming obstacles, and manifest more dreams.

 Gabe is a testament to human perseverance, and a reminder that despite our differences, we are all connected through our shared humanity.

 We wrapped principal photography in April 2015 and locked picture in February 2016.
-We are currently in the process of scoring the film, in time for a special private preview screening this April.
-If you would like to support our cause, please contact the production team via email at email@example.com, or through our "Contact" page!
+We toured the festival circuit in 2017, and signed with Gravitas Ventures through Submarine Entertainment at the end of 2017.
+On September 25th, 2018, we released nationwide.
+If you would like to support our cause, please contact the production team via email at firstname.lastname@example.org, or through our "Contact" page!